BryceBlankenagel/scripts/_posts/2016-12-01-ep-43-the-red-sermon.markdown

-When Whitmers and Double Up Phelps and all the cow-dung were out running the church in Missouri, especially Double Up Phelps and the Whitmers, they had an agreement set out with the Missourians that we'll settle in Caldwell and Davies counties, in Liberty and in Far West, and those will be our towns.
+When Whitmers and Double Up Phelps and all the cow-dung were out running the church in Missouri, especially Double Up Phelps and the Whitmers, they had an agreement set out with the Missourians that we'll settle in Caldwell and Davies counties, in Liberty and in Farr West, and those will be our towns.
 Those will be the Mormon towns, the Mormon counties, essentially.
 We won't bother you.
 You don't bother us.
 We're good.
 And I think John just described it as like a handshake agreement or like a gentleman's agreement, right?
 Well, this wasn't